How Well Do You Generate Energy? The Key to Longevity

 There are studies being conducted on the role of the mitochondria in development of numerous chronic conditions, such as cancer, heart disease, and Alzheimer’s disease.
 Mitochondrial dysfunction has also been shown to be implicated in chronic fatigue syndrome, autism, muscle decline, and hearing loss.
 The mitochondria play a role in almost every part of cellular function!
 The close relationship between the mitochondria and the rest of the cell is the reason why dysfunction of the mitochondria plays a role in the processes that are part of numerous diseases (4).

 However, if we are able to sustain the health of the mitochondria, this is one potential way to extend life.
 Considering ways to improve mitochondrial quality and function is a key part of fostering longevity.
+It is equally important to care for your energy, as maintaining a positive and balanced energy state can significantly impact overall health and well-being.

 The function of Urolithin A